Resources

 Treat this as a diligence surface, not a marketing archive.

-The point is to separate documented evidence, operating assumptions, and questions that require direct validation.
-For an infrastructure-oriented deep-tech company, that distinction matters.
+The point is to separate documented evidence, operating assumptions, and questions that still require direct validation.
+For a SAF-oriented carbon conversion company, that distinction matters.
 A useful resource page should sharpen those boundaries, not blur them.

-As materials are added, this hub can hold primary references, technical memos, and structured documents that support serious diligence conversations.
+As materials are added, this hub can hold primary references, SAF ecosystem briefings, technical memos, and structured documents that support serious diligence conversations.

 FAQ

-Questions technical funders, collaborators, and industrial partners are likely to ask early.
+Questions technical funders, SAF partners, and industrial collaborators are likely to ask early.

 These answers are intentionally concise.
-They clarify C1 Foundry's current thinking without overstating what has already been proven.
+They clarify C1 Foundry's current thinking without overstating what has already been proven on commercialization, scale, or economics.